 Alternative 3: Workflow-specific pulse questions

-If you still want lightweight quantitative signals, use smaller questions tied to specific parts of the product:
+If you still want lightweight quantitative signal, use smaller questions tied to specific moments in the product instead of a single global score.
+Useful pulses include:

 - onboarding clarity